-'Get f***** confederate country': McAuliffe staffer goes on graphic social media tirade following Youngkin win
+Twitter account once used by McAuliffe staffer tells 'confederate country' to 'get f-----' after Tuesday loss

-The former social media manager for Democrat Terry McAuliffe’s gubernatorial campaign shut down his Twitter account and told Republicans to "get f****"."
+An account associated with the social media manager of Democrat Terry McAuliffe’s failed gubernatorial campaign appeared to be shut down and contained a message telling "confederate country" to "get f-----" following his boss's defeat on Tuesday night.

-"I tried my best," Charlie Olafsson, McAuliffe’s social media manager on his failed campaign to reclaim Virginia’s governorship, updated his Twitter bio to say.
-"Get f****** confederate country.
+"I tried my best," the account @CharlieOlaf said in an updated bio.
+"Get f----- confederate country.
 Have fun with low taxes and no morals."

 64% OF VIRGINIA VOTERS SAY COUNTRY HEADED IN 'WRONG DIRECTION': FOX NEWS SURVEY

-The link in Olafsson’s Twitter bio now directs to a pornographic website.
+The link in @CharlieOlaf's Twitter bio now directs to a pornographic website.

+A spokesperson for the McAuliffe campaign told Fox News: "This is not a staffer’s Twitter account.
+Someone is impersonating him and Twitter is looking into this."

+Twitter did not immediately respond to a request for comment from Fox News.

-Olafsson was directly involved in promoting the debunked narrative that white supremacists showed up to rally in support of Republican gubernatorial candidate Glenn Youngkin.
+Olafsson was directly involved in promoting the eventually debunked narrative that White supremacists showed up to rally in support of Republican gubernatorial candidate Glenn Youngkin.

 CRITICAL RACE THEORY TOP FACTOR FOR 25% OF VIRGINIA VOTERS, WHILE 72% CALLED IT IMPORTANT: FOX ANALYSIS

-The Lincoln Project, a group of disillusioned former Republican critics of former President Donald Trump, ultimately took credit for staging that event in a move that most political pundits believe did far more harm to the McAuliffe campaign than good.
+The Lincoln Project, a group of former Republican operatives critical of Donald Trump, ultimately took credit for staging that event, which most political pundits believe did far more harm to the McAuliffe campaign than good.

-The McAuliffe campaign did not immediately respond to a request for comment from Fox News.

-Mary Trump, former president Trump's niece who has been an outspoken critic of her uncle, praised Olafsson on Twitter in the days leading up to the election.
+Mary Trump, former president Trump's niece who has been an outspoken critic of her uncle, praised Olafsson's using the handle @CharlieOlaf on Twitter in the days leading up to the election.

 "@CharlieOlaf has been moving mountains in Virginia to get Terry McAuliffe elected," Trump tweeted.
 "The man deserves a follow!"

-Youngkin. a first time candidate who hails from the business wing of the GOP, beat McAuliffe by 2-3 points on Tuesday night in a race that wasn’t expected to be competitive months ago.
+Youngkin, a first time candidate who hails from the business wing of the GOP, beat McAuliffe by a small margin Tuesday night in a race that wasn’t expected to be competitive months ago.

-McAuliffe issued a statement acknowledging that he "came up short" and offered his "congratulations to Governor-Elect Glenn Youngkin on his victory."

 CLICK HERE TO GET THE FOX NEWS APP

+McAuliffe issued a statement Wednesday acknowledging that he "came up short" and offered his "congratulations to Governor-Elect Glenn Youngkin on his victory."

-"I hope Virginians will join me in wishing the best to him and his family," the former governor said.
+The former governor added, "I hope Virginians will join me in wishing the best to him and his family."